verciless/verciless/README.md

   </p>

 <p align="center">This github is unfinished and is subjected to change - hence for why it seems a bit messy.  </sub> </p>
 <p align="center"> <sub> If you follow me expecting to be followed back, then don't even bother.
-I do not, and will not follow back anyone on github, except for 1 person, and (perhaps) 2 people if she decides to make herself a github page. </sub> </p>
+I do not, and will not follow back anyone on github, except for 2 people, and I intend to keep it that way. </sub> </p>

 <hr>